Steudio/ComfyUI_Steudio/README.md

 </center>

-# Divide and Conquer Upscaler v2.0.2
+# Divide and Conquer Node Suite 2.0.3

 :pushpin: If you're updating from version 1.x.x, make sure to replace the old nodes with the new ones in your workflow to avoid potential errors.